What is buy now, pay later and how does it work?

 The biggest provider, Klarna, boasts 16 million UK customers.

 From clothing and beauty to homeware and toys, thousands of retailers accept BNPL and retailers tend to work with specific BNPL providers.
-For example, Marks & Spencer (opens in new tab) works with Clearpay, while Klarna has partnerships with lots of retailers including Asos (opens in new tab), Expedia (opens in new tab) and Nike (opens in new tab).
-Other retailers that accept BNPL payments include Ikea (opens in new tab), Adidas (opens in new tab), JD Sports (opens in new tab) and Wayfair (opens in new tab).
+For example, Marks & Spencer works with Clearpay, while Klarna has partnerships with lots of retailers including Asos, Expedia and Nike.
+Other retailers that accept BNPL payments include Ikea, Adidas, JD Sports and Wayfair.
 Klarna and Clearpay also have their own shopping apps too.

 Shoppers can usually choose from several payment options.
 For example, you could spread the cost across several instalments.
 The first payment is made when you buy the item, with the remaining instalments scheduled over the coming weeks or months.
 Or you could avoid paying anything on the day of purchase, and pay the full balance later.